microsoft/vscode-iot-workbench/resources/digitaltwin/ansic/cmake/iotcsaskey/Readme.md

       // TODO: Specify DPS scope ID if you intend on using IoT Central. static const char* dpsIdScope = "[DPS Id Scope]";

-      // TODO: Specify synmmetric keys if you intend on using IoT Central and symmetric key based auth. static const char* sasKey = "[DPS symmetric key]";
+      // TODO: Specify symmetric keys if you intend on using IoT Central and symmetric key based auth. static const char* sasKey = "[DPS symmetric key]";

       // TODO: specify your device registration ID